 Simpson, C. R. (2015).
 Multiplexity and strategic alliances: The relational embeddedness of coalitions in social movement organisational fields.
 Social Networks.
 Issue 42, p.
 42-59.

-Simpson, C. R., McPherson, E. In Prep.
+Simpson, C. R. In Prep.
 Social Media Hold Limited Potential for Solidarity Amongst Collaborating NGOs: Evidence from the UK.
-Status: Finalising Manuscript; Robustness Checks
+Status: Finalising Manuscript

-Methodologically, I am deeply committed to statistical models for networks, especially those that are generative in nature.
+I am deeply committed to empirical, quantitative sociology.
+Given my research interests, I tend to employ statistical models for networks, especially those that are generative in nature.
 This is due to their ability to adeptly address the emergence of social systems vis-à-vis the constraints/benefits of actors' structural positions.
 I am also interested in integrating analytical insight from work in ecology on plant-animal mutualistic networks with sociological theories of status to model inter-organisational competition for resources.
 For an example, see this excellent paper or my paper on foundation patronage.

 Please do drop me a line via cohen(DOT)simpson(AT)sociology(DOT)ox(DOT)ac(DOT)uk or on Twitter if you have any queries about my work, especially with regard to replication code and data.
 Always happy to help.